More Info the Better: Know Your Opponent

 In this scenario, we’re dealt Ace-Jack before the flop, put in a 3-bet against a cutoff open and get a call.
 The board comes with three hearts, and we have that key card – the Ace of hearts so we can comfortably barrel the flop.
 The opponent calls and the turn bricks off with 3c.

-So we check, and they come out betting all-in, basically a pot size bet!
+So you check, and they come out betting all-in, basically a pot size bet!
 This may look scary at first, but having an Ace of hearts is a huge deal.

 Our opponent is unlikely to bet so big with anything weaker than a flush, and we know he does not have a nut flush, making this bet a bit suspicious (he might choose to bet smaller with lower flushes to get value from wider range).